cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 * Note the above information includes an ip address for this VM.
     * In the example above the ip address is `138.91.145.112`
+    * In what follows let us suppose:
-    * For simplicity let's say the ip address is `111.22.33.44`
+        * The ip address is `111.22.33.44`
-    * Reminder: We also suppose you have named your `.pem` SSH keypair file to be `fu.pem`
+        * The `.pem` SSH keypair file is `fu.pem`
-    * Your ssh login command from your local Linux prompt is then:
+        * The username is the default `azureuser`

+* Move the keypair `fu.pem` file to your local directory, `chmod` and login to the Azure VM
+    * My command sequence for this: On Windows; in VSCode; on the Ubuntu TERMINAL; is...

 ```
+(base) rob5> cd
+(base) rob5> mv /mnt/c/Users/rob5/Downloads/fu.pem .
+(base) rob5> chmod 400 fu.pem
+(base) rob5> ls -al fu.pem

+-r-------- 1 kilroy kilroy 2494 Apr 26 08:13 rob5vm3_key.pem

-ssh -i fu.pem azureuser@111.22.33.44
+(base) rob5> ssh -i fu.pem azureuser@111.22.33.44

+(respond 'yes' to 'is this ok?')

+azureuser@rob5vm3:~$
 ```

-* Confirm the login with 'yes'.
-You should now have a tell-tale prompt:
+* You should now have a tell-tale prompt: `azureuser@machimename:~$ `
-    * `azureuser@machimename:~$ `
     * The primary cause of this step not working is the `0400` permission for the `.pem` file was not set (see above).

+### Optional Step: Mount data drive

+In the VM configuration we added a data drive.
+During class we suggest skipping the next step of mounting this drive for use.
+If you are familiar with the process it should be straightforward.
+If not we recommend doing this outside of class time as a stretch activity.

-* The next step is to mount the 256GB data disk we added during the VM creation process
+* Next step is to mount the data disk we added during the VM creation process
     * This was not done automatically
     * The command to get started is `lsblk -o NAME,HCTL,SIZE,MOUNTPOINT`
     * Notice that the 256 GB disk is listed as `sdc` but it has no mount point as yet